bonni208/Business_Ethics/Business_Ethics.md

 > Facebook's disregard for the social contract through the Cambridge Analytics scandal and other data breaches have led to public outrage, government investigations, and a loss of user trust.
 The negative consequences, including legal repercussions and damage to the company's reputation, underscored the importance of respecting the trust and expectations inherent in the social contract between technology companies and their users.

 Social contract theory serves as a guiding principle, highlighting the importance of honoring the unspoken agreements between businesses and society.
-Starbucks' espoused commitment to ethical practices and community engagement exemplifies how adhering to the principles of the social contract can lead to both business success and positive societal impact.
-Conversely, Facebook's lapses in data privacy and trust demonstrate the profound consequences of neglecting the social contract, serving as a cautionary tale for companies that overlook their responsibilities to their users and the broader community.
 Businesses that uphold the social contract have the potential to thrive while contributing to the greater good of the communities they serve.

 ###### ?
 03.01 | Review questions | Ethical frameworks